w3c/wai-media-guide/planning.md

 {% include box.html type="start" title="Pre-recorded video:" class="highlighted" id="tree-vp" %}
 {:/}

-**Is there speech or other audio** that is needed to understand the content?
+**Does the video have speech or other audio** that is needed to understand the content?

 -   If yes,